Unlocking the Power of Fractions: A thorough look

 Addition and Subtraction: To add or subtract fractions, they must have a common denominator.
 This means the denominators of the fractions being added or subtracted must be the same.

 - Finding a Common Denominator: If the fractions do not have a common denominator, you need to find the least common multiple (LCM) of the denominators.
 The LCM is the smallest number that is a multiple of both denominators.
-For example, to add 1/4 and 1/6, the LCM of 4 and 6 is 12.
+Take this: to add 1/4 and 1/6, the LCM of 4 and 6 is 12.

 - Creating Equivalent Fractions: Once you have the common denominator, convert each fraction into an equivalent fraction with that denominator.
 To do this, multiply the numerator and denominator of each fraction by the factor that will result in the common denominator.
 In our example, to convert 1/4 to a fraction with a denominator of 12, multiply the numerator and denominator by 3: (1 * 3) / (4 * 3) = 3/12.
 To convert 1/6 to a fraction with a denominator of 12, multiply the numerator and denominator by 2: (1 * 2) / (6 * 2) = 2/12.

 - Adding or Subtracting the Numerators: After converting the fractions to have a common denominator, you can add or subtract the numerators while keeping the denominator the same.
-For example, 3/12 + 2/12 = (3 + 2) / 12 = 5/12.
+To give you an idea, 3/12 + 2/12 = (3 + 2) / 12 = 5/12.

 -